uvarc/workshop-site/content/lesson/omero-hands-on.md

 Fiji/ImageJ is open-source software for scientific image processing.
 OMERO can be installed as a plugin for easy image import and export.

-Examples of using OMERO with Fiji can be found in the online tutorial for [Fiji/ImageJ: Script Development for Image Processing](https://workshops.rc.virginia.edu/lesson/fiji-scripting/#image-management-with-omero).
+Examples of using OMERO with Fiji can be found in the online tutorial for [Image Processing with Fiji and Omero](https://workshops.rc.virginia.edu/lesson/fiji-omero).

 ## MATLAB